api-platform/docs/distribution/index.md

     $ docker-compose exec php composer req webonyx/graphql-php && bin/console cache:clear

 You now have a GraphQL API!
-Open `https://localhost:8443/api/graphql` to play with it using the nice [GraphiQL](https://github.com/graphql/graphiql)
+Open `https://localhost:8443/graphql` to play with it using the nice [GraphiQL](https://github.com/graphql/graphiql)
-UI that is shipped with API Platform:
+**Note** If you installed the API using `composer req api` then you will need to use `https://localhost:8443/api/graphql` UI that is shipped with API Platform:

 ![GraphQL endpoint](images/api-platform-2.2-graphql.png)